Stuycs-K/finalprojectapcs-4-lin-ricky-mai-emily/DEVLOG-Ricky.md

 ### 2025-05-20 Added break down of timeline in prototype
 Wrote a breakdown of who's doing what, when is everything due, etc.

+### 2025-05-22 Added the templates for the classes.
+Made and uploaded files for the game along with the method names.